-SAN JOSE, Calif. — A California federal judge on March 14 found that San Francisco Forty Niners Football Co.'s primary commercial general liability insurer has a duty to contribute by equal shares with another insurer to defense costs in an underlying lawsuit against the football team and others (First Mercury Insurance Co. v.
-Great Divide Insurance Co., No. 16-02114, N.D.
-Calif., 2017 U.S. Dist.
-LEXIS 36501).
+PASADENA, Calif. — The San Francisco Forty Niners Football Co.'s primary commercial general liability insurer on April 12 filed a notice of appeal in the Ninth Circuit U.S. Court of Appeals challenging a lower federal court’s finding that it has duty to contribute by equal shares with another insurer to defense costs in an underlying lawsuit against the football team and others (First Mercury Insurance Co. v.
+Great Divide Insurance Co., No. 17-1511, 9th Cir.).

 SANTA ANA, Calif. — A California federal judge on April 10 granted an insured’s motion for summary judgment in a declaratory judgment lawsuit arising from underlying claims for malicious prosecution and defamation brought by the insured’s employee (KPC Healthcare, Inc. v.
 Hudson Specialty Ins.
 Co., No. 16-01483, C.D.
 Calif., 2017 U.S. Dist.
 LEXIS 55443).

 ATLANTA — The 11th Circuit U.S. Court of Appeals on April 4 affirmed a lower federal court’s finding that an insurance policy’s completed-work exclusion does not preclude the insured from coverage for an underlying lawsuit arising from an accident at a railroad crossing, concluding that the lawsuit is another “classic case of the insurer requesting relief from the consequences of the inartfully drafted, yet plain, terms of its insurance policy” (Liberty Surplus Insurance Corp. v.
 Norfolk Southern Railway Co., No. 16-14767, 11th Cir., 2017 U.S. App.
 LEXIS 5763).